vinodkd/guts/src/book/01_size.md

 Length, area and volume are typical ways of quantifying how big something is.
 When applied to code, this essentially means how much code there is; specifically excluding ideas like how complex it is, how fit it is for its intended purpose and so forth.

-Why do we need such a measure?
-The most common real-world use is estimation: when building new software or changing existing ones we like to estimate the effort involved.
+The most common real-world use of such a measure is estimation: when building new software or changing existing ones we like to estimate the effort involved.
 Is there a larger purpose, however - one that serves the practitioner and not just the manager?

 I posit that size is one of those basic properties of code that aids in _understanding_ and _knowing_ code as well.
 We talk routinely of small, well designed codebases that can be understood and used easily; and also of large, unwieldy codebases that are difficult to understand.
 Wouldn't it be nice to quantify those subjective statements?
 A case might therefore be made that size is one of the "thing"s that we *should* understand about code.
 Also, note that the "small" and "large" parts mentioned above point to the size of the code and  the "easy" and "difficult" parts point to its complexity; and certainly the two are related.
 So quantifying size might lead to understanding other "thing"s about code.

 ### Current notions of code size